IBM/ibm-cloud-functions-cloudant-trigger/README.md

 ```

 ## Create an action to process changes to the database
 Create a file named `process-change.js`.
-This file will define an OpenWhisk action written as a JavaScript function.
+This file will define an action written as a JavaScript function.
 This function will print out data that is written to Cloudant.
 For this example, we are expecting a cat with fields `name` and `color`.

 ```javascript
 function main(params) {